LucHeart/LucHeart/README.md

 ## Hi there 👋
 Welcome to my Profile!
-Im a german software engineer working at Alpha Blend Interactive (ChilloutVR).
+Im a german software engineer.
+My profession is in .NET, specfically backend with ASP.NET.

 ### Side Projects